AmazingBooks/Javascript-Definitive-Guide/README.md

 ### Those 2 Categories of Properties are:
    - **Own Property** - a property defined directly on an Object.

    - **Inherited Property** - a property defined by an Object’s prototype object.
+ 3.  **Multiple ways to instantiate an Object**:
+    - There are a couple of ways to create, or instantiate, objects.
+The first is to use the **new operator with a constructor**.
+(A constructor is simply a function that uses new to create an object—any function can be a constructor.)
+    ```
+    //this code instantiates a generic object and stores a reference to it in object:
+    var object = new Object();
+    ````
+    -
 ## Some commune Questions regarding Objects in Javascript
 ### Is a Javascript Object Dynamic?
 Yes, JavaScript objects are dynamic—properties and can usually be added, deleted, used to simulate the static objects and “structs” of statically typed languages and they can represent sets of strings.